Subordinating Conjunctions

 What is a complex sentence?

-A complex sentence is a type of sentence that consists of one independent clause and one or more dependent clauses.
-An independent clause is a group of words that contains a subject and a verb portraying a complete thought.
-On the other hand, a dependent clause is a group of words that contains a subject and a verb but doesn't give a complete thought and is marked by a dependent marker word—also known as subordinating conjunctions.
+A complex sentence consists of one independent clause and one or more dependent clauses.
+An independent clause contains a subject and verb portraying a complete thought.
+A dependent clause also contains a subject and verb but does not express a complete thought and cannot stand alone.
+It is introduced by a subordinating conjunction (also called a dependent marker word).

 Cause

-The subordinating conjunctions, since, as, and because are used to introduce a clause as a cause.
+The subordinating conjunctions since, as, and because introduce a clause expressing the cause.

 "You passed the exam since you studied hard last night."